mcs383/Saccharomyces-cerevisiae-Mash-Database-Generator/README.md

 ```
 datasets summary genome taxon 4932 | grep "total_count"
 ```
-This will print a line like `"total_count": 1675\`.
+This will print a line like `"total_count": 1675`.
 This number, plus any unique outgroups and manual strains, is your target.

 #### **Step 2: Count the Genomes in Your Sketch File**

 Use the `mash info` command to count the sequences inside your final `.msh` file.
 ```
-\# Replace Your_Sketch_File.msh with your actual file name
+# Replace Your_Sketch_File.msh with your actual file name
-mash info Your_Sketch_File.msh | wc \-l
+mash info Your_Sketch_File.msh | wc -l
 ```

 #### **Step 3: Compare the Numbers**

-The number from Step 2 should match your expected total from Step 1\.
-If they match, your database is verified\!
+The number from Step 2 should match your expected total from Step 1.
+If they match, your database is verified!

 ## **How to Cite**

 If you use this workflow or the database it generates in your research, please cite this GitHub repository.
-\[Smardz, M. C.\], & Young, E. (2025). *Saccharomyces cerevisiae Mash Database Generator: An automated GitHub Actions workflow for creating up-to-date Saccharomyces cerevisiae mash sketch databases for strain analysis* (Version 1.0).
+[Smardz, M. C.], & Young, E. (2025). *Saccharomyces cerevisiae Mash Database Generator: An automated GitHub Actions workflow for creating up-to-date Saccharomyces cerevisiae mash sketch databases for strain analysis* (Version 1.0).
 GitHub. https://github.com/mcs383/Saccharomyces-cerevisiae-Mash-Database-Generator

 ## **Acknowledgments**